 Antineoplaston therapy

 Antineoplaston therapy is an alternative and controversial cancer therapy available in America, developed by Dr S R Burzynski in the 1970s.
-While some people promote antineoplaston therapy as being an effective cure for cancer, there is, to date, no scientific evidence that supports this claim.
+Some people promote antineoplaston therapy as being an effective cure for cancer.
+But, to date, there’s no scientific evidence that supports this claim.

 What are antineoplastons?